 A problem I had with this book was that at times the affluence of the retirement resorts occupants influenced my own interpretation of their mental/physical capacities.
-I kept picturing highly-vitaminized,mineralized and exercised elderly people that had a younger disposition.
-You forget that through all of their internal conflicts and physical problems that they faced they were in fact older than you are lead to believe.
+I kept picturing highly-vitaminized, mineralized and exercised elderly people that had a younger disposition.
+You forget that through all of their internal conflicts and physical problems that they faced, they were in fact older than you are lead to believe.
 With bad knees, wonky backs, and brains that like to wander this book delves into the mentality of youthful exuberance while keeping the decrepit nature of old age at arms length.
-This book also makes it hard to distinguish what has caused a lot of the characters delusions, is it their living arrangements or did they bring early on sets of dementia with them?
+This book also makes it hard to distinguish what has caused a lot of the characters delusions, is it their living arrangements or did they bring a little confusion with them?

 While reading this book I was trying to put a more suburban, middle class, Canadian feel with my grandparents as my inspiration and the way I envisioned them discussing the matter of retirement.
 Some names and identifying details have been changed to protect the privacy of individuals:)

-“Hey Viv, can you stop your scrapbooking for one second and come up to bed, their is something very important I have to discuss with you.”
+“Hey Viv, can you stop your scrapbooking for a sec and come up to bed, there’s something very important I have to discuss with you.”
 A smile widens across Harold’s face.

 “One more page Harold.
-I will be up in 5 minutes.” her focus on her own creative outlet maintained an intensity that rivaled that of Wheel of Fortune.
+I’ll be up in 5 minutes.” her focus on her own creative outlet maintained an intensity that rivaled that of Wheel of Fortune.

 “You have been saying that for 15 minutes already.
 COME, UP, NOW!!!”
 He stomps to each word of his prolonged shout